CLM under pressure: Building a solid foundation on a tight timeline

 See how Agiloft client Alkermes fought against tight timelines to implement a new CLM system and completely transform their contract workflow.

 When the Covid-19 pandemic began, leading biopharmaceutical company Alkermes, like many other organizations, realized that the contracting system that had been serving them for many years had become abruptly insufficient, and they needed to find a solution fast.
-So, when faced with a tight budget and an even tighter timeline, Alkermes turned to Agiloft for a solution.
+So, when faced with a tight budget and an even tighter timeline, Alkermes turned to Agiloft CLM for a solution.

 From the start, Alkermes intended to launch the first phase of their new CLM system and then iteratively build additional functionality over time, a driving factor in their partnership with Agiloft.
 This meant a brand-new contracting workflow was being built in a vacuum, out of necessity, and those ideal stakeholders from cross-functional departments simply couldn’t be included from the beginning.